UConn

 • If Player 2 plays Y, Player 1's best response is C, earning 9

-Sometimes, there is more than one best response, if more than one strategy earns the same highest payoff.
-For example, if Player 1 plays D, Player 2 can earn 9 (from strategy V), 9 (from strategy W), 4 (from strategy X), 9 (from strategy Y), or 9 (from strategy Z).
-Thus, the maximum Player 2 can earn is 9, but several strategies can achieve this.
-In this case, each of those strategies is a best response, and we underline the payoff associated with each of them.
+Sometimes, there is more than one best response to a given strategy.
+For example, if Player 1 plays D, Player 2 can earn 9 from V, W, Y, or Z. In this case, each of those strategies is a best response, and we underline the payoff associated with each of them.
 Thus, we have:

 Player 2